dr4kan/EcoMug/README.md

 ### Target-sphere generation

-The three surfaces above are physical generation surfaces: muons are produced on them and it is left to you to discard the ones that miss the apparatus.
-For a real detector that is nearly all of them.
-A 20 x 20 cm telescope with 50 cm between its planes keeps about **one generated muon in 1100**, and you cannot simply shrink the generation plane to save time: a muon arriving at 75 degrees from the zenith travels 1.9 m sideways on its way down, so a plane that is too small quietly loses the inclined muons and reports a rate that is low by about a percent.
-You end up choosing between a biased answer and a slow one, and the slow one gets worse as the square of the plane size.
+The surfaces above are physical: muons are produced on them and it is left to you to discard the ones that miss the apparatus.
+For a real detector that could be nearly all of them.

-`SetUseTargetSphere()` removes that trade-off.
-You declare a sphere enclosing the apparatus, and every muon is produced on it already pointing through it:
+`SetUseTargetSphere()` takes the opposite approach: you declare a sphere enclosing the apparatus, and every muon is produced on it already pointing through it:

 ```
 EcoMug gen; // initialization of the class